-Ashley Gardens BIG4 Holiday Village lies at 129 Ashley Street in Braybrook.
-It is a popular holiday destination, around nine kilometres from Melbourne.
+Discovery Parks — Melbourne lies at 129 Ashley Street in Braybrook.
+This is a popular holiday destination, around nine kilometres from Melbourne.
 It has disabled facilities; a playground, barbecue facilities and a camp kitchen.
 Visitors can also enjoy a recreation room, pay TV, a full-size tennis court and a heated swimming pool.
-The campsite's top activities are camping, swimming and tennis.
+The campsite’s top activities are camping, swimming and tennis.

 BIG4 Dandenong Tourist Park is at 370 Frankston, Dandenong Road in Dandenong South.
-The park has beautiful scenery.
-It is also very close to central Melbourne.
-Port Philip Bay, the Dandenong Ranges and Phillip Island are also close by.
+The park has beautiful scenery and is close to central Melbourne, Port Philip Bay, the Dandenong Ranges and Phillip Island.
 Its campsite facilities include a covered barbecue area and a recreation room.
-The park also has double concrete patios on each of its shady sites.
+The park also has double concrete patios at each of its shady sites.

 BIG4 Melbourne Holiday Park is at 265 Elizabeth Street in Coburg.
 The site is around nine kilometres from the central business district of Melbourne.
-It has a wide range of accommodation and facilities.
-Its campsite facilities include a barbecue, camp kitchen and a recreation room.
+It has a wide range of accommodation and facilities, and facilities include a barbecue, camp kitchen and a recreation room.
 There is also a playground and swimming pool ideal for people travelling in a campervan.

 Brighton Beach lies eight kilometres south of Melbourne.
 It features coloured beach huts, relaxing sands and picturesque views of the city.
 On a sunny day, the colour of the huts is striking against the yellow sand and blue skies.

 Chinatown Melbourne is along Little Bourke Street in Melbourne.
 It goes back to 1851 to the discovery of gold in Australia.
 It has since served as home to many Chinese migrants.
 The area's highlight is the Chinese Museum.
 The area also features stores and affordable yet great tasting food.
 It is also known for its diverse eateries.
 Find Singaporean, Thai, Japanese and Indian food.

 Dandenong Ranges are the picturesque low mountain ranges in East Melbourne.
 The area also features many beautiful little villages.
 The heritage Puffing Billy Railway is a great way to explore the Dandenong Ranges.